k-mc-k/WordPress_Install/README.md

 ifconfig
 ```

 You will see the Wordpress install screen!
-Next, you will be promted to seleced your language, select a name for your site and choose a user name.
+Next, you will be promted to select your language, a name for your site and choose a user name.